adamhvt/motif-challenge-2022/README.md

 We have created the project with some code already added to help you get started quickly.

-Also, don't forget to utilise inheritence and try to validate the data  when creating the widgets.
+Also, don't forget to utilise inheritence and try adding validations for the data when creating widgets.
+You can use any solution for validations, throwing and catching exceptions are preferred.

 ## Grading ✔
 We will evaluate your exercise on your ability to follow requirements while demonstrating good programming practices, such as: Maintainability, Extensibility, Robustness to changing requirements, Testability and SOLID principles.

+## Required Output
+In Main method add the following widgets:

+- Rectangle x=15, y=20, width= 40, height=60
+- Square x=20, y=30, width=35
+- Circle x=10, y=0, size=240
+- Textbox x=30, y=5, width=200, height=10, text="Sample Text"

+\
+Your console must output the following when the required Print function is called:

+Rectangle (15,20) width=40 height=60
+\
+Square (20,30) size=35
+\
+Circle (10,0) size=240
+\
+Textbox (30,5) width=200 height=10 text="Sample Text"

 ### Good luck!